Sicheng-Pan/GSoC-2023/index.md

 When `handle_error_nice` is called, we will construct a stack of errors.
 The only remaining tasks are displaying it properly to the users and provide a structural output so that the users could easily access the individual `Rctx`s.

 Thus I implemented the `std::fmt::Display` trait for `RPolarsErr`, which can convert `RPolarsErr` to a pretty string.
-I also exposed an `RPolarsErr` method in *R* so that users can directly access the `Rctx`s as a list, and updated the *R* wrappers to handle `RResult`.
+I also exposed an `RPolarsErr` method in *R* so that developers can directly access the `Rctx`s as a list, and updated the *R* wrappers to handle `RResult`.
 With all these implemented, we could test it out:

 ```R
 > handle_error_nice() |> unwrap("try unwrapping an error")